dploeger/jekyll-revealjs/README.md

     jekyll build

-You can even manage multiple presentations using the power of git.
+You can even manage multiple presentations using the power of Git.
 Simply branch from the master branch to create a new presentation:

     git checkout master
     git branch presentation2